 Requirements for admission to California State College, Dominguez Hills, are in accordance with Title 5, Chapter 5, Subchapter 2 of the California Administrative Code.
-A prospective applicant who is unsure of his status under these requirements is encouraged to consult with a school or college counsel or contact the Office of Admissions of the California State College, Dominguez Hills.
+A prospective applicant who is unsure of his status under these requirements is encouraged to consult with a school or college counselor or contact the Office of Admissions of the California State College, Dominguez Hills.

-FRESHMAN ADMISSION REQUIREMENTS
+FIRST-TIME FRESHMAN ADMISSION REQUIREMENTS

-An applicant who has had no college work will be considered for admission under one of the following provisions.
+An applicant who has had no college work after high school graduation will be considered for admission under one of the following provisions.
 Submission of the results of either the College Entrance Examination Board Scholastic Aptitude Test or the American College Test is required.

-California High School Graduates and Residents
+California High School Graduates and Legal Residents for Tuition Purposes

-An applicant who is a graduate of a California high school or a legal resident for tuition purposes must have a grade-point average and total (SAT) or composite (ACT) score which provides an eligibility index placing him among the upper one-third of California high school-graduates.
+An applicant who is a graduate of a California high school or a legal resident for tuition purposes must have a grade point average and total score on the SAT, or composite score on the ACT, which together provide an eligibility index placing him among the upper one-third of California high school graduates.